tursodatabase/libsql/ext/jni/src/org/sqlite/jni/tester/test-script-interpreter.md

 result buffer literally, without every enclosing the values in `{...}` or `"..."` and without escaping any characters in the column value and comparison is always an exact strcmp() not a GLOB.

+### The --print command

+The --print command emits both its arguments and its body (if any) to stdout, indenting each line of output.